Shifted Poisson structures and moduli spaces of complexes: Moduli spaces of complexes and perfect complexes

 \subsection{Moduli space of complexes}

 The goal of this subsection is to construct a geometric $D^-$ stack $\dCx$ classifying bounded complexes of vector bundles up to chain isomorphisms, and a morphism from $\dCx$ to $\RR\Perf$.
-Our main reference of this section is \cite{Prid12}.

-Let us consider the ring of dual numbers $k[\ep]/(\ep^2)$ as a graded $k$-algebra, where $\deg(\ep)=1$.
-Note that a graded $k[\ep]/(\ep^2)$-module is the same as a complex of $k$-modules.
-Thus, we have an equivalence
+The main idea is to view objects of $\dCx$ as graded mixed complexes with fixed Tor-amplitude.